 It has been used as part of injury prevention programs for athletes, with research showing that it can improve muscular strength and power as well as reduce the risk of injuries.
 Eccentric overload focuses on muscle adaptation, which helps to restore balance between active and passive structures within the kinetic chain.
 This helps to promote joint stability while also reducing the risk of overuse injuries due to weak or imbalanced muscles.

-Therefore, using eccentric overload for prehabilitation might be beneficial in improving physical performance while minimising injury risk by creating greater muscle balance throughout the body's kinetic chain.
+Therefore, using eccentric overload for prehabilitation might be beneficial in improving physical performance while minimizing injury risk by creating greater muscle balance throughout the body's kinetic chain.

 Conclusion